trinsic-id/v2-sdk/docs/reference/index.md

 # API Reference Guide

 This document described the available features in the Trinsic SDK.
-The SDK is available as package for most languages, as well as a command line tool.
-Both the SDK and CLI have idential functionality, though differ slightly in how they operate with configuration and structured data.
+The SDK is available as a package for most languages, as well as a command line tool.
+Both the SDK and CLI have identical functionality, though differ slightly in how they operate with configuration and structured data.

 ## Available Platforms